ionic-enterprise/tutorials/docs/portals/training/android/03-passing-initial-context.md

 ## Formatting for initial context

-After the current user signs in, the `accessToken` and `refreshToken` are stored in an instance of `CredentialsManager` passed around the application code as an environment object.
+After the current user signs in, the `accessToken` and `refreshToken` are stored in an instance of the custom class `CredentialsManager` passed around the application code as an environment object.
 Credentials are converted to the correct key-value-pairs to be sent through the initial context.

 ```kotlin portals/WebAppView.kt focus=16
 package io.ionic.cs.portals.Jobsync.portals